 - Idi Amin wore dozens of medals◊ on his chest; it would seem as though he awarded those to himself.

 - In the 1970s and 1980s, Soviet leader Leonid Brezhnev was the punchline of countless Soviet jokes ridiculing his love for medals, due to him being perhaps the most notorious Type 3 in the Soviet Union.
 He even awarded himself with the Order of Victory that should only be given to great WWII military leadersnote , despite his own modest WWII record.
 Like Georgy Zhukov, he had four Hero of the Soviet Union stars and a star of the Hero of Socialist Labour, as well as dozens upon dozens of other decorations that he, to put it mildly, didn't entirely deserve and wore very prominently.
-After he died, his Order of Victory was specially posthumously revoked from him.
+After he died, the rules were changed so you couldn't get awards for things like birthdays, and his Order of Victory was specially posthumously revoked from him.
 In spite of all this, he's still well-regarded today.
 Some of the jokes include:

 What would happen if a crocodile ate Brezhnev?
 The poor thing would be crapping medals for two weeks straight.